Subscriptions

 Importing Mobile Subscriptions

-Push tokens generated outside of OneSignal's SDK can be imported using the Create User API.
+Push tokens generated outside of OneSignal's SDK can be imported using our Create User API.
 You must have a valid push token for the device in order to successfully import them.
 You cannot send push notifications to invalid push tokens, email addresses or phone numbers.

 Web Push Subscriptions